 HOP ON HOP OFF Station number 1 Vienna State Opera, 12 Schwedenplatz

 The Viennese cityscape is characterized by countless churches and hardly any other city offers such a comparable variety of places of worship of such historical and architectural value as Vienna.
 One of the city‘s most famous sights is St. Stephen's Cathedral, with a height of 107 meters, in the middle of the city center.

-In this post we will show you lesser known churches, which may be unknown eeven to locals, as these buildings are partly hidden in the alleys of the city center.
+In the followings we will show you the less known churches, which may be unknown even to locals, as these buildings are partly hidden in the alleys of the city center.
 Take a leisurely stroll to discover these extraordinary masterpieces next to the famous ones.

 This gem can be found in the center of Vienna in the former "Greek Quarter“.
 In 1782, the building was bought by Count Joseph von Stockhammer and only later turned into a church by master builder Peter Mollner.
 The Patent of Toleration issued by Emperor Joseph II forbade non-Catholic churches from having decorated entrances, towers and bells.
 Nevertheless, this church was built with a bell tower and an entrance to the old meat market.
 Today, the church has a Greek school on the second floor as well as a library.